colin725/rff/README.md

 Use these stats, projections, and player's average draft position to determine your optimal draft selection.

 To evaluate run LeagueRunner.py and the output indicates the percent of playoffs made and percent of leagues won.
+By default it will run against 2014 data (your AI is passed in 2014 projections and can see historic stats from 2013 and back).
-The league runner fills in the other
+The league runner fills in the robots with AdpDrafter.py which simply drafts by average draft position.

 Feel free to make any improvements to the code (while avoiding breaking existing APIs) or documentation and submit them.